 While you don’t use your biceps much during your golf swing, improving the overall strength of your arms (and wrists) will prevent injuries like golfer’s elbow and wrist pain.
 You’ll want to work on your shoulders, biceps, triceps and wrists.

-Do I need to be in good shape already for this?
+Do I need to be in good shape for golf workouts to work?

-Anyone can take these workouts and implement them.
-You don’t need to be in great shape for these workouts to have a positive impact on your game and life.
+Anyone can take these golf related workouts and implement them.
+You don’t need to be in great shape for these workouts to have a positive impact on your golf game and life.
 You just need to be able to commit to doing them consistently.

 Working out is truly subjective.
 Everyone will tell you different things on what the “best” approach is.